yash161/superchargeplus-ai-rag-yashshah/Readme.md

 - **Pandas** - Data handling (CSV files)
 - **python-docx** - DOCX text extraction
 - **Requests** - API calls to Gemini API
+- **Caching** - For larger files, once processed, embeddings and FAISS index values are cached.
+This enables faster response times (under 5 seconds) for subsequent queries as the data doesn't need to be recomputed.

 ## Prerequisites